The optical architecture of a heterogenous quantum network deployed in production facilities: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank projects MADQuantum-CM, funded by Comunidad de Madrid (Programa de Acciones Complementarias) and by the Recovery, Transformation and Resilience Plan—Funded by the European Union—(NextGenerationEU, PRTR-C17.I1); the EU Horizon Europe project "Quantum Security Networks Partnership" (QSNP), grant 101114043; and EuroQCI-Spain, DEP grant 101091638.
+The authors would like to thank projects MADQuantum-CM, funded by Comunidad de Madrid (Programa de Acciones Complementarias) and by the Recovery, Transformation and Resilience Plan—Funded by the European Union—(NextGenerationEU, PRTR-C17.I1); EuroQCI Deployment in Spain (EuroQCI-Spain), DEP grant 101091638; and the EU Horizon Europe project Quantum Secure Networks Partnership (QSNP), grant 101114043.

 \begin{IEEEbiographynophoto}{Alberto Sebasti\'an-Lombraña} is doctoral candidate at the U. Politécnica de Madrid and predoctoral assistant professor with Dept. LSIIS, E.T.S.I.Inf.
 He collaborates in the field of Quantum Communications Infrastructures (QCI) with the Quantum Information and Computation Group and the Center of Computational Simulation of that university.
 Previously, while graduating in Telecommunications Engineering (M.Sc.) at the U. Autónoma de Madrid, he collaborated with the modelling \& software engineering research group of the Computer Science Dept. of that university. \end{IEEEbiographynophoto}